 exotic – not normally present in the UK, such as foot and mouth disease

 Some endemic and exotic diseases are zoonotic which means they can pass between animals and humans, such as rabies.

 If you suspect a notifiable animal disease you must report it immediately by calling the Defra Rural Services Helpline on 03000 200 301.
+In Wales, contact 0300 303 8268.
+In Scotland, contact your local Field Services Office.
 Failure to do so is an offence.

 What happens if you suspect a notifiable disease